 Gilsulate® which was black in color was the first commercial successful granular insulation developed and used for the insulation of underground piping.
 The first commercial application of Gilsulate® was in Bonaza, Utah in 1949.
 Gilsulate® 500XR, which is white, began development in the early ’70s and commercial production and sales in 1978.
 It received U.S. patent protection (4,231,884) in 1980.

-Gilsulate International Incorporated is the manufacturers of the product Gilsulate500XR® and the proprietor of the proprietary formulation and Gilsulate500XR® U.S. patent 4,231,884.
+Gilsulate International Incorporated is the manufacturer of the product Gilsulate500XR® and the proprietor of the proprietary formulation and Gilsulate500XR® U.S. patent 4,231,884.
 Gilsulate® and Gilsulate500XR® are registered trademark names of Gilsulate International, Inc.

-Is a patented formulation which was engineered for the purpose of an underground insulation and corrosion protection material.
-It consists of various inert, inorganic minerals which are non-toxic, environmentally friendly and safe.
-Minerals composition include coated calcium carbonate for it’s high dielectric properties and specific high insulating minerals which provide the ability to achieve superior insulating properties in an underground application.
+Is a patented formulation that was engineered for the purpose of underground insulation and corrosion protection material.
+It consists of various inert, inorganic minerals which are non-toxic, environmentally friendly, and safe.
+Minerals composition includes coated calcium carbonate for its high dielectric properties and specific high insulating minerals which provide the ability to achieve superior insulating properties in an underground application.

-UFGS 33 61 13 outlines properties of both pre-insulated piping and PIPI systems.
-Gilsulate 500XR is the ONLY PIPI product which meets the current UFGS standard.
-Not only does Gilsulate meet the standard, it exceeds the thermal efficiency requirement offering a higher energy efficiently system to the federal government for less!
+UFGS 33 61 13 outlines the properties of both pre-insulated piping and PIPI systems.
+Gilsulate 500XR is the ONLY PIPI product that meets the current UFGS standard.
+Not only does Gilsulate meet the standard, but it also exceeds the thermal efficiency requirement offering a higher energy efficiency system to the federal government for less!